hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

        y[i] = x[i] + x[i+thread_count] + x[i+2*thread_count] + ...
        ```

-     - The vector `y` is copied to the host memory and it's elements are summed
+     - The vector `y` is copied to the host memory and its elements are summed
        together.

      - The final result is validated using the Kahan summation algorithm.